wiktoriakolodziej/ComparisonOfSpatialIndexes/README.md

-before running the program provide proper root path to data folder
+before running the program provide proper path to data folder